TruongQuan777/Computer-Architecture/Microprocessor/Single_Cycle_Processor/docs/brief.md

 ## Single cycle processor for additional instruction: SLL
 ### src
+- Firstly, we choose a similiar instruction to SLL.
+The closest instruction is another R-type instruction, in this case ADD.
+For this case, the flow of the data is ... (view in book).
+- Secondly, we imagine how the flow of SLL would be.
+It would be the same as ADD, but the alu will perform SLL instead of ADD.
+Since the ALUControl comes from the aludec, the aludec need to change.
+- Thirdly, we double check: The direct modules that will see this change of **aludec** are maindec and the direct modules that see the change of **alu** is datapath.
+However, since the ports of the alu and aludec doesnt change, we dont need to change maindec and datapath.
 ### tb
 - Memory file:
 + Append the SLL instruction to the end of the original riscvtest.txt and see if the latest instruction is ran through.